 Play sand is a popular option for many people when filling their basketball bases.
 It is a type of sand designed for use in sandboxes and playgrounds, making it also ideal for basketball bases.
 Play sand is usually clean and debris-free, making it a safe option for children and adults.
 It is also affordable and readily available in most home improvement stores.

 Masonry sand is another sand that can be used for basketball bases.
-It is sand used in masonry and construction projects, making it denser and more stable than play sand.
+Sand is used in masonry and construction projects, making it denser and more stable than play sand.

 Masonry sand is also clean and debris-free, making it a safe option for basketball bases.
 However, it is more expensive than play sand and less readily available in home improvement stores.